wensheng/dockers/plv8/README.md

 pglogical is included to provide streaming replication.
 Pglogical extension is availabe in AWS RDS PostgreSQL.

+plpython3u is Python Language extension, it is "untrusted" and therefore should only be run in restricted local environment.

 ## Run plv8 container

 To set up a Postgres with plv8 container: